Manual Installation#

 Verify that your installation is successful by following these steps:

-1. Open PowerShell by opening the menu bar, then search for Windows PowerShell.
+1. Open PowerShell by opening the menu bar, then search for Miniforge Prompt.
 Verify that (base) is shown to the left of the text.
 Something like the image below:

 2. Type idle in the PowerShell window, then press Enter.
 This should open a new window in which you can run Python code.